Typical Carmen in the Albaicin

-The Carmen de las Tres Estrellas (three stars) which takes its name from its green enamel stars on the entrance is also privately owned.
+The Carmen de las Tres Estrellas (three stars) takes its name from its green ceramic stars.
+It is also privately owned.
 There is a distinctive Moorish influence to this particular building on Calle de la Estrella.

-A well-known Carmen is the Carmen de los Catalanes this was a private home but was bought by the Alhambra and can now be visited.
-There are dungeons on the site where Christians were tortured at the hands of the moors when the Nazaries ruled in Al Andalus.
+A well-known Carmen is the Carmen de los Catalanes.
+Originally a privately owned home.
+It was acquired by the Alhambra organisation.
+Now open for visits.
+Inside there are dungeons on the site where Christians were tortured when the Nazaries ruled in Al Andalus.

 I must mention the Carmen del Ave María, where Manuel de Falla the famous musician lived, it was his home.
-It is now a Museum at Calle Antequeruela Alta, it is open from 10am – 2pm (closed Mondays) Casa Museo Manuel de Falla
+It is now a Museum at Calle Antequeruela Alta.
+Open from 10am – 2pm (closed Mondays) Casa Museo Manuel de Falla

-Carmen de la Victoria is a private university residence since 1945 located on the Cuesta de Chapiz.
+Located on the Cuesta de Chapiz, this is a private university residence and has been since 1945.
 The University may use it for private events or conferences.

 Another Museum Carmen is Carmen de los Geranios.
 Max Moreau a Belgian painter owned this building and left it to Granada Town Hall in 1992 after his death.
 You can visit the Museum Max Moreau from 10.30-1.30pm (Closed Sunday & Mondays) at Camino Nuevo San Nicolas, not far from Plaza Larga in the Albaicin.

 When working on this article I found information on more than 80 different Carmenes in Granada and didn´t actually finish all the research.
 So this piece is a small sample of these idyllic Granada homes.